 Additional Resources for Students and Parents

 Students with mental health conditions do not have to suffer in silence.
-There are a number of resources available where they can get information on how to cope with their condition, get assistance, and understand what they’re experiencing.
+There are a number of resources available where they can get information on how to cope with their condition, seek assistance, and better understand what they’re experiencing.
 The following are some resources that can help.

-This nonprofit organization’s website has discussion groups, tips for how to live a healthy lifestyle with a mental illness, and facts about different disorders.
+- National Alliance on Mental Illness.
+This nonprofit organization’s website has discussion groups, tips for how to live a healthy lifestyle with mental illness, and facts about different disorders.

 - National Institute of Mental Health.
 NIMH has resources describing how mental disorders affect adolescents and adults, as well as information on where to find treatment and how it is conducted.

 - Psychology Today.
 This companion site to the popular magazine includes blogs written by mental health experts and extensive information on disorders.
 In addition, readers can search for a therapist.